 Bankside Beach, the sandy bank on the Southside of the Thames, is a lovely spot to watch the sunrise over London.
 It’s especially popular in hotter seasons when the warm spring sunshine covers the London skyline in golden hues.
 There are great views of the city from the beach, but it’s rocky and you might have a difficult time finding a good place, so get there with plenty of time to spare.

 Be sure to check tide times; the beach is only exposed during low tides, so you need low tide plus sunrise time to see the sunrise here.
+(There are other some great beaches near London if you love visiting Bankside.)

 2. Butler’s Wharf